 He was involved in politics during Rhodesia's unilaterally declared independence, being a member of the Rhodesia House of Assembly.
 After independence he was elected as a Zimbabwe African National Union - Patriotic Front member to the Zimbabwe House of Assembly, and served in the government as Attorney-General.
 After becoming a Judge he headed the Constitutional Convention in 1999.

-Chidyausiku was born on the 23rd of February 1947 in Domboshawa, Southern Rhodesia.
+Chidyausiku was born 23 February 1947 in Domboshawa, Southern Rhodesia.
 He attended Mutake School at Makumbi Mission, and then St Ignatius college in Chishawasha.
 He won a place at the University of Rhodesia from 1968 to 1972 where he studied law.

 After getting his law degree, Chidyausiku went into private legal practice.
 At the 1974 general election he won the Harare African Roll constituency, standing with the unofficial support of the African National Council which had been set up by ZANU, ZAPU and FROLIZI.
 He acted in opposition to the government of Ian Smith.
 Chidyausiku stood down at the 1977 election.

 In the 1980 election Chidyausiku was elected as the 12th member on ZANU-PF's list for Mashonaland East when ZANU-PF won 14 seats.
 He was Deputy Minister of Local Government and Housing and of Justice from 1980, and was promoted to be Attorney-General in 1982.